jmcastagnetto/gbif-pl-dashboard/README.md

 ### Pre-processing of the data

-In order to have a simple visualization, I've decided to donwload the dataset up to a given date (2022-07-21), and do some pre-processing to have it ready for display in a dashboard.
+In order to have a simple visualization, I've decided to download the dataset up to a given date (2022-07-21), and do some pre-processing to have it ready for display in a dashboard.

 From the downloaded ZIP file (selecting the one containing the Darwin Core metadata), I've used two files:

 - `multimedia.txt`: contains a list of the images associated with each observation
-  - From this data, I've selected the `gbifID` and `identifier` columns, which contain (respectivelly), the GBIF ID and the URL for the image associated to that observation.
+  - From this data, I've selected the `gbifID` and `identifier` columns, which contain (respectively), the GBIF ID and the URL for the image associated to that observation.
 The `identifier` column was renamed to `img_url`, and then for each observation, only the first image (after ordering by URL) was picked.

 - `occurrence.txt`: contains the records of each organism observation in Poland
   - From this data, I've selected the columns: `gbifID`, `identifier`,